al-caveman/cavemancms/content_raw/gordon_ramsay/article.md

 #gordon_ramsay_is_done gordon ramsay is done

 I invented new food, that IMO deprecates Gordon Ramsay.
-He is shown in [gordon] for your amusement.
+See [gordon].

 My new invented food: